digitalwave/msc_pyparser/README.md

 act_quote
 ---------
-**Description**: holds the information about the quoted state of action argument initem of list of actions of `SecRule` or `SecAction`, e.g., the argument of `msg` actions is typically quoted with `'`
+**Description**: holds the information about the quoted state of the action argument in the list of actions in `SecRule` or `SecAction`, e.g., the argument of `msg` actions is typically quoted with `'`

 **Syntax:** `'act_quote': <class 'str'>`